What is the Planning & Development Department?

 Do I need a Business Certificate?
 Where do I obtain one?

 Any individual, partnership or corporation doing business under a name, other than their own name or incorporated name, must file a business certificate.
 The certificate costs $40 and is good for 4 years.
-You need to come in to the Town Offices at 200 Main St, Hyannis and submit a zoning review form for signoff by the Building Commissioner.
+You need to come in to the Town Offices and submit a zoning review form for signoff by the Building Commissioner.
 This form is then submitted to the Town Clerk’s Office for processing.

 Is there any business start-up assistance available for Veterans?

-– General Services Administration: Assistance for Disabled Veterans Small Business in Doing Business w/the Government
+General Services Administration: Assistance for Disabled Veterans Small Business in Doing Business with the Government https://www.gsa.gov/small-business/-become-a-gsa-vendor/explore-business-models/-setasides-and-special-interest-groups

-– NOLO.com (Small business law; answers to legal questions)
+NOLO (Small business law; answers to legal questions) https://www.nolo.com/

 How do I obtain a tax ID # for my business?